FranciscoLira/DSS/README.md

 # DSS

-<p>Basicly a swing application made with Java/SWING to manage partners for an institution.</p>
+<p>Basicly an application made with Java/SWING to manage partners for an institution.</p>
 <p>You can add new partners, watch the list of partners and their information (email, name, phone numbar, dates of share payments).<p>

 ### Project made by: